usefulrisk-datascience/timeseries/README.md

  - Most interestingly in Go language, a NaN() belongs to the float64 type and is accepted by compiler

-- It is implemented in all most known languages
+- It is implemented in all most known languages implementing IEEE 754

 Using NaN() as drop-in for Missing Data requires nevertheless some work: